svvsaga/github-actions-public/README.md

 We follow semantic versioning when publishing new versions.

-To publish, first make sure your changes are committed.
-Then:

-1. If there are breaking changes: `npm run publish:major`
-1. If there are new features but no breaking changes: `npm run publish:minor`
-1. If there are no new features, just bug fixes or other improvements: `npm run publish:patch`

-### Automatic publishing

-A new version will automatically be published when there are any changes to a `.ts`-file pushed to master.
+A new version will automatically be published when there are any changes to a `.ts`-file pushed to master, with a commit msg tag.

 1. If any commit in the push has a commit message containing `#major`, a major version will be published.
 1. If any commit in the push has a commit message containing `#minor`, a minor version will be published.
-1. Otherwise, a patch version will be published.
+1. If any commit in the push has a commit message containing `#patch`, a patch version will be published.
+1. Otherwise, no new tag is created.

 ## Add new actions